Just three rounds of the NRL have been completed and already league fans are debating who should be in the NSW State of Origin team.

 Clinton Maynard is a presenter on Macquarie Sports Radio.

-Clinton Maynard is an experienced radio presenter currently working with Macquarie Sports Radio.
+Clinton Maynard is an experienced radio presenter currently working with Radio 2GB.
+He has previously worked with 2UE and Macquarie Sports Radio.